Nome King: The Nome King and the Gnome King

-Much fan discussion has revolved around the identity of The Gnome King in Baum's The Life and Adventures of Santa Claus, a jolly rock dweller who does not believe in giving, but only in even exchange.
+Much fan discussion has revolved around the identity of the Gnome King in Baum's The Life and Adventures of Santa Claus (1902), a jolly rock dweller who does not believe in giving, but only in even exchange.
 His gnomes watch over the rocks in the Forest of Burzee and make sleigh bells for each of Santa Claus's ten reindeer that he gives in exchange for toys for his children.
 An editor's note to Judy Pike's article "The Decline and Fall of the Nome King" conjectures that the Gnome King is the Nome King's father.

 Analysis

 Concerning the original depiction of the Nome King by L. Frank Baum, essayist Suzanne Rahn has suggested that he was a "distinctly American kind of monarch".
 Rather than a traditional king, the Nome King was more of an industrial capitalist.
 His power resided in controlling a monopoly.
+Ozma's relationship with the Nome Kingdom has been discussed as an example of imperialism in English literature.
 Rahn compares the king to industrialists Andrew Carnegie (1835–1919), J. P. Morgan (1837-1913), and John D. Rockefeller (1839–1937).
 Richard Tuerk expands this theory to include the other Nome King, Kaliko.
 In Rinkitink in Oz (1916), Kaliko says to his allies Queen Cor and King Gos: "as a matter of business policy we powerful Kings must stand together and trample the weaker ones under our feet".
 In this case, Baum makes his replacement Nome king sound like a stereotypical capitalist from his time period.

 According to Jack Zipes, the Gnome King represents materialist greed.
 He is driven by a lust for power for the sake of power.
 Once defeated, the King gains a new sinister motivation, revenge.
 He and his allies want to enslave people to attain wealth and power.
 Oz is Baum's version of the utopia and the Nome King strives to undermine this utopian civilization.

 Zipes believes that Baum was against any kind of violence.
 In The Emerald City of Oz (1910), the Nome King's invasion of Oz is therefore defeated in a non-violent way.
 Baum invented a fountain filled with the water of oblivion.
 A single sip of this water makes the drinker forget everything, including any evil intentions.
 The would-be invaders of Oz drink from the fountain, forget everything, and return home.
 Zipes argues that Baum was not going for a message of turning the other cheek.
 He was aware that if one uses the same methods as one's enemies, one risks becoming like them.
 If the defenders of Oz became cutthroat and militant like the Nome King and his forces, this would have tarnished the spirit and principles of Oz.
 So their victory, as orchestrated by Ozma is using a different method, oblivion.
 The method is creative, humane, and humanitarian.